simplified-coding/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to The Simplified Coding Team at [odysseus@simplifiedcoding.tech](mailto:odysseus@simplifiedcoding.tech).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to The Simplified Coding Team at [main@simplifiedcoding.org](mailto:main@simplifiedcoding.org).
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All members of The Simplified Coding Team are obligated to respect the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+The Simplified Coding Team will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 ### 1. Correction